Leo Hjelde: Leeds United

 On 27 August 2021, Hjelde signed for Leeds United for an undisclosed fee, signing a four-year deal at Elland Road.

 Hjelde made his senior debut for Leeds United on 9 January 2022 in the starting line-up in 2–0 FA Cup third round defeat to West Ham United.
 He made his Premier League debut the following week, also at West Ham, when he came on as a first-half replacement for Junior Firpo in Leeds' 3–2 win, becoming the youngest Norwegian to play in the Premier League.

 On 12 January 2023, Hjelde joined EFL Championship side Rotherham United on loan for the remainder of the 2022–23 season.

 Sunderland

 On 30 January 2024 Hjelde joined Sunderland on a four-and-a-half-year deal for an undisclosed fee.
 His first game for Sunderland was an EFL Championship fixture against Middlesbrough, which he played 90 minutes in, with the game ending 1–1.

+On 2 February 2026, Hjelde joined Championship club Sheffield United on loan until the end of the season.

+Mechelen

+On 11 August 2026, Hjelde joined Belgian Pro League side Mechelen on a three-year contract, with the option of an additional year.